 What if that’s not enough for you?
 If you are a more hands on person who loves tinkering with DIY electronics in your spare time, then this is for you!

-In this article we will cover 10 Arduino based Star Wars projects you can make on a budget.
+In this article we will cover some Arduino based Star Wars projects you can make on a budget.
 Some of these projects only cost a few dollars, some of them up to $40.
 We’ve also included links to some bigger projects, and while none of them could be described as budget conscious, they are just way too cool to ignore.

 1. Imperial Death Buzzer

-Piezo buzzers are included in many Arduino starter kits, and are a great way to add sound to projects, we used one in our Buzz Wire Game tutorial.
+Piezo buzzers are included in many Arduino starter kits, and are a great way to add sound to projects, we used one in our Buzz Wire Game with Arduino tutorial.
 Instructables user eserra used one to play the always foreboding Imperial Death March.
 The project is powered by an Arduino UNO board, though any other Arduino compatible board will work just fine.

 This video was taken from the tutorial on Instructables, and uses the built in tone library for Arduino.
 The build also has an LED included which lights up in time with the tune.
 Code is provided for the tune, which can of course be modified to create more suitable tunes for all of the Rebel scum out there!